cyclist-grid/cyclist-jekyll/README.md

 ![Cyclist](cyclist-nogrid.png)

-## Customizing Styles
+## Customization

+### Using Custom SCSS

-Add a `assets/main.scss` to your Jekyll directory:
+Add a `assets/main.scss` to your Jekyll directory with the following contents:

     $font-size: 15px;
     $line-height: 22px;